moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Full Track Name: Identifies the track for which this response is provided.

-* Track ID: Session specific identifier that is used as an alias for the Full Track Name in the Track ID field of the OBJECT ({{message-object}}) message headers of the requested track.
+* Server Track ID: Session specific identifier that is used as an alias for the Full Track Name in the Track ID field of the OBJECT ({{message-object}}) message headers of the requested track.
 Track IDs are generally shorter than Full Track Names and thus reduce the overhead in OBJECT messages.

 * Expires: Time in milliseconds after which the subscription is no longer valid.
 A value of 0 indicates that the subscription stays active until it is explicitly unsubscribed.

+There is a race
+condition between OBJECT messages and the SUBSCRIBE OK message if the Server Track ID value does not match the Suggested Track ID value set by the client.
+See {{message-subscribe-confirm}} for resolution of that race condition.

 ## SUBSCRIBE ERROR {#message-subscribe-error}